4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/rbTree/README.md

      z(R)            P(R)
 ```
 - Rotate `z`'s parent in opposite direction
-- This transforms into Case 3
+- Note: This transforms into Case 3

 **Case 3: Uncle is BLACK, z is "outer" child** (e.g., z is left child of left parent)
 ```